Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 <br/>

-- for suggesting associations in between two classes you can drag an edge between two nodes:
+- for suggesting associations in between two classes an edge can be dragged between two nodes:

     <img src="images/frontend/edge-drag.png" alt="drawing" width="600"/>

 <br/>

-- and then click on the "Suggest associations" button
+- and then proceed by clicking on the "Suggest associations" button

     <img src="images/frontend/suggest-associations-2.png" alt="drawing" width="600"/>

 <br/>

-- note that you can drag the edge only between the handles (the "black dots") of the nodes
+- note that the edge can be dragged only between the handles (the "black dots") of the nodes

-- when you hover your mouse over any node the handles show "s" or "t":
+- when the mouse is hovered over any node, the handles display either "s" or "t":

     <img src="images/frontend/handles.png" alt="drawing" width="400"/>

     - "s" stands for the source class and "t" stands for the target class of the association
-    - you can drag an edge either from "s" to "t" or from "t" to "s"
+    - the edge can be dragged either from "s" to "t" or from "t" to "s"

 <br/>

-- when editting any element you can use the "magic wand" button on the right side to let the assistant suggest the corresponding field:
+- when editting any element the "magic wand" button can be used on the right side to let the assistant suggest the corresponding field:

     <img src="images/frontend/suggest-single-field.png" alt="drawing" width="1000"/>

 <br/>

-- for example the suggested description for the attribute "homepage" of the class "catalog" looks like this:
+- for example, the suggested description for the attribute "homepage" of the class "catalog" looks like this:

     <img src="images/frontend/suggested-single-field.png" alt="drawing" width="1000"/>

-    - you can accept or reject the suggestion with the icons on the right side
+    - the suggestion can be accepted or rejected with the icons on the right side

 <br/>

 ### 2) summarization of the conceptual model

-- when you select some part of your conceptual model you can let the assistant to summarize it
+- when some part of the conceptual model is selected, the assistant can summarize it
-- the easiest way to select some part of your conceptual model is by creating a selection area with your mouse by holding shift and left mouse button
+- the easiest way to select some part of the conceptual model is by creating a selection area with the mouse by holding shift and left mouse button

     <img src="images/frontend/selection.png" alt="drawing" width="900"/>

 <br/>

-- then you can let the assistant to summarize the selected part:
+- then the assistant can summarize the selected part:
     - either in an unstructured plain text by clicking on the topbar on the button "Summary: plain text"
     - or in structured descriptions by clicking on the topbar on the button "Summary: descriptions"